Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled

 In what follows we will see that Eq.(8) is \textit{universal} for any density matrices which describe separable quantum states since it encodes basic causal relations for preparation-related probabilities in all separable cases of composite quantum system evolution (see also Fig.1 for illustration).

 In the entangled case $ W^{j} < 0 $, hence, as it has been already mentioned in the above the LCR procedure on such the entangled quantum system is impossible.
 Therefore, physical sense of corresponded decomposition of Eq.(7) should differ from one in the separable case.
 Though the sense of Eq.(7) should be still a certain decomposition of virtual quantum transition (say, virtual spin-flip or quantum fluctuation of observable measured) on two possible global causal orderings such the transition could obey in the entangled quantum system.
-One variant here is just the observer's ignorance about the true quantum state of the system at the moment of density matrix preparation.
-Whereas, another option cannot be associated with any LCR procedure since the latter is impossible for the quantum system in the entangled state.
+As it follows from Eq.(7) one variant here is just the observer's ignorance about the true quantum state of the system at the moment of density matrix preparation.
+This possibility is represented by the first term in the sum from the r.h.s. of Eq.(7).
+Whereas, another option (i.e. the second term in the sum of Eq.(7)) in the entangled case cannot be associated with any LCR procedure since the latter is impossible for the quantum system in the entangled state.
 However, such the impossibility has certain positive sense.
 There exists an intuitively clear consideration: the direction of a local time arrow of any subsystem in a bigger quantum system can be determined only relatively to a freely chosen direction of a local time arrow in another independent (or separable) subsystem of the entire quantum system.
 But on the other hand, in the case where all subsystems of a given quantum system are entangled with each other (even to the smallest degree) one is unable to choose any fixed direction of a local time arrows, whereas in such the case there exists only one "global" time arrow for the time evolution of the entire entangled quantum system.